Crackdown on Immigrants Who Use Public Benefits Takes Effect

 “This will bring more poverty, more homeless, more illness,” said Velasquez, a well-known leader among Spanish-speaking immigrants in the Phoenix area.

-The rules that critics say amount to a “wealth test” were supposed to take effect in October but were delayed by legal challenges that allege the move violates due process under the U.S. Constitution.
-The Supreme Court last month cleared the way for the Trump administration to move forward while the legality of the rules are litigated in the courts.
+The rules that critics say amount to a “wealth test” were initially set to take effect in October but were delayed by legal challenges alleging a violation of due process under the U.S. Constitution.
+The Supreme Court last month cleared the way for the Trump administration to move forward while the legality of the rules were litigated in the courts.

+A 5-4 vote Friday by the high court sided with the Trump administration by lifting a last injunction covering just Illinois, giving White House adviser Stephen Miller and other hardliners a resounding win in one of their boldest attempts to limit legal immigration.

-The White House over the weekend expressed gratitude for that final vote, saying it would help “safeguard welfare programs for truly needy Americans, reduce the federal deficit, and re-establish the fundamental legal principle that newcomers to our society should be financially self-reliant and not dependent on the largess of United States taxpayers.”
+White House press secretary Stephanie Grisham said Saturday that the change will “reestablish the fundamental legal principle that newcomers to our society should be financially self-reliant and not dependent on the largess of United States taxpayers.”

+Ken Cuccinelli, acting deputy Homeland Security secretary, said Monday on Fox News Channel’s “Fox & Friends” that the change is “not a moral judgment on individuals, it is an economic one.”

+He said the government expects “people seeking to be long-term immigrants here, and maybe join us as citizens, will be able to stand on their own two feet."
+He said the rules were "a major priority for the president.”

 Federal law already requires those seeking to permanent residency or legal status to prove they will not be a burden to the U.S. — a “public charge,” in government lingo.
 But the new rules include a wider range of programs that could disqualify them, including using Medicaid, food stamps and housing vouchers.